 Point it out: A person will steer to where they are looking.
 Especially learners.
 If a parent says “watch the parked car”, it’s guaranteed to make them head for it.
 Point to where you want them to go.

-Mix it up: Get your young driver to experience all possible scenarios while you’re there to help – short and long drives, regional and metro including CBD.
-Add complexity including noisy passengers, music and varied weather, and drive different cars including front and rear and all-wheel drive.
+Mix it up: Get your young driver to experience all possible scenarios while you’re there to help – include short and long drives, regional and metro including CBD.
+Add complexity such as noisy passengers, music and varied weather, and drive different cars including front and rear and all-wheel drive.

 Talk about it: Make road safety a discussion point around the table when the news focuses on another collision or a new vehicle safety option.
 Don’t underestimate the importance of such discussions.

 Don’t change: Almost all learners slow down to do lane changes.
-Get them on to a main road (middle lane even) with no parked cars and say “we are not going to do a lane change, but I want you to tell me when it’s safe to do so”.
-This makes it easier to maintain a steady speed as they know they are not going to do a change, and breaks the stress into two parts.
+Get them on to a main road and tell them: “We are not going to do a lane change, but I want you to tell me when it’s safe to do so”.
+This makes it easier to maintain a steady speed as they know they are not actually going to do a change, and breaks the stress into two parts.